-The Price Of Blood
+The Price Of A Borrowed Life

 The Machines